 11. Does your institution's endowment portfolio investments include fossil-fuel companies?
 4 The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
 3 No, the institution is entirely divested from fossil fuels.
-2 The institution has partially divested from fossil-fuel companies.
+2 The institution has partially divested from fossil fuel companies or has made a commitment to fully divest, but currently still has fossil fuel investments.
 1 The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organized advocacy for divestment.
 0 Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
-The University of Sheffield is committed to be entirely divested from fossil fuels
+The University of Sheffield is committed to be entirely divested from fossil fuels.